 - A transfer agent facilitates the transfer of ownership of securities (name changes on certificates, recording new owners)

-- Regulated by the SEC under Section 17A of the Securities Exchange Act of 1934
+- Regulated by the SEC under the Securities Exchange Act's transfer-agent registration and supervision provisions

 - Maintains records of security ownership and processes transfers, cancellations, and issuances